liam2/liam2/doc/usersguide/source/processes.rst

 Matching functions
 ------------------

-**matching**: (aka Marriage market) matches individuals from set 1 with individuals from set 2.
-There is many different ways to realise a matching.
+The goal of matching functions is to match individuals from a set with individuals from another set, for example to select spouses for marriage.
+There are many different algorithms to do so.
+LIAM2 currently implements two:
+**matching** takes the highest scoring individual in set 2 for each individual in set1, while **rank_matching** sorts both sets by their own ordering expression and match individuals with the same rank.

+.. _matching:
 .. index:: matching

 matching
 ~~~~~~~~

-For each individual in set 1 following a particular
-order (given by the *orderby* argument), the function
+For each individual in set 1 following the order given by the *orderby*
-computes the score of all (unmatched) individuals in set 2 and take the best
+argument, the function computes the score of all (unmatched) individuals in
-scoring one.
-That particular matching method can be called sequential matching
-referring to the fact the individual of set 1 are matched one by one.
-An other
-way of matching is for example to minimize an overall distance depending on
-each match.
-However that technique, even if better in theory, increases
-calculation time and is not implemented yet.

-One has to specify the boolean filters which provide the two sets to match
-(set1filter and set2filter), the criterion to decide in which order the
-individuals of the first set are matched and the expression that will be used
-to assign a score to each individual of the second set (given a particular
-individual in set 1).

-In the score expression the fields of the set 1 individual can be used normally
-and the fields of its possible partners can be used by prefixing them by
-"**other.**".

-The parameter *orderby* to set the order in which the individuals of the first set
-are matched can be an expression or a string giving the name of a method to
-generate automatically an order.
-The general idea in that case is to match first
-"unusual individuals".
-Two options are possible :
-- 'EDtM' : 'Euclidean Distance to the Mean'
-Using only variables relative to set 1 in the score expression, the euclidean
-distance to the center of set 1 is used as an order.
-Note that during the
-computation all value are divide by their variance in order not to favour
-variables with highest numerical values.

-An optional parameter *pool_size* can set an slightly different process of
-matching.
-If a positive integer is entered, the best match for an individual
-of set 1 won't be searched in all remaining set 2 but in a random subset of
-size pool_size.
-That way sounds closer to "reality" where usually people doesn't
-meet every one in the "market".
-When there is less the remaining number of
-candidates in the set 2 is lower than pool_size, the match is looked for among
-all set 2.

-The matching function returns the identification number of the matched
+set 2 and takes the highest scoring one.
+The function returns the id of the
-individual for individuals which were matched, -1 for others.
+matched individual for each individual which was actually matched, -1 for

-If the two sets are of different sizes, the surplus of the largest set is
+others.
+If the two sets are of different sizes, the surplus of the largest set
-simply ignored.
+is ignored.

 *generic setup* ::

     matching(set1filter=boolean_expr,
              set2filter=boolean_expr,
+             score=coef1 * field1 + coef2 * other.field2 + ...,
              orderby=difficult_match,    # expression or 'EDtM'
-             score=coef1 * field1 + coef2 * other.field2 + ...,
-             pool_size=int)            # or None by default.
+             [pool_size=int])            # or None by default.

+*set1filter* and *set2filter* specify the boolean filters which provide the two
+sets to match.

+*score* is an expression to assign a value to each individual of set 2
+(given a particular individual in set 1).
+In the score expression the fields
+of the set 1 individual can be used normally while the fields of its possible
+partners (from set 2) can be used by prefixing them by "**other.**".

+*orderby* defines the order in which the individuals of the first set
+are matched.
+It can be either an expression or the 'EDtM' string.
+If it is an
+expression, individuals in set 1 will by sorted by its decreasing values.
+If
+set to 'EDtM' (Euclidean Distance to the Mean), individuals will be sorted by
+decreasing distance to an hypothetical "mean individual" measured on all the
+variables (of set 1) used in the score expression [#footnote1]_.
+In short,
+"unusual individuals" will be matched first.

+The optional *pool_size* argument specifies the size of the subset of set 2
+to use as candidates.
+If used, it should be a positive integer.
+In that case,
+the best match for each individual of set 1 will be searched for in a random
+subset of size *pool_size*, instead of in all unmatched individuals in set 2.
+This may be closer to actual marriage where people do not meet every single
+potential partner.
+When the remaining number of candidates in set 2 is lower
+than pool_size, the match is looked for among all remaining candidates.

+.. versionadded:: 0.9

 *example* ::